Skip to main content

 Cancellations and Substitutions Policy

 All cancellations must be submitted in writing to [email protected].
-You may cancel for a full refund minus a $200 administrative fee until July 17, 2025.
+You may cancel for a full refund minus a $200 administrative fee until July 23, 2026.
+Cancellations received and time-stamped on or after July 24, 2026 are not eligible for a refund.
 No refunds will be issued after that date.

-To transfer your registration to another individual, please send an email to [email protected] before the start of the event.
+To transfer your registration to another individual within the same company, please send an email to [email protected] before the start of the event.

 Attendee Terms and Conditions